SneakyPrompt: Jailbreaking Text-to-image Generative Models: Experimental Setup

 \section{Experimental Setup}

 We implement \sys using Python 3.9 with Pytorch.
-Our implementation is open-source at this repository~\cite{repo}.
 All experiments are performed using two GeForce RTX 3090 graphics cards (NVIDIA).
-Our target text-to-image models include (i) Stable Diffusion with the open source model on Hugging Face\footnote{https://huggingface.co/CompVis/stable-diffusion-v1-4} and (ii) DALL$\cdot$E 2 with the official online API provided by OpenAI\footnote{https://openai.com/blog/dall-e-api-now-available-in-public-beta}.
+Our target text-to-image models include (i) Stable Diffusion with the open source model on Hugging Face~\cite{huggingface} and (ii) DALL$\cdot$E 2 with the official online API provided by OpenAI~\cite{OpenAIapi}.
 The default target model is Stable Diffusion.
-We also show the detailed hyper-parameter used by \sys in Table~\ref{tab: setup}.
-Our default \sys is \sysr with $\mathcal{L} = cos(\cdot)$.
+We also show the detailed hyper-parameters used by \sys in Table~\ref{tab: setup}.
+Our default \sys is \sysr with $\mathtt{GetSimilarity} = cos(\mathcal{M}(p_a), \hat{\mathcal{E}}(p_t))$ unless otherwise mentioned.
 We now describe the experimental setup details.

-\para{Prompt Datasets.} We generated two prompt datasets for evaluating safety filters using ChatGPT with GPT-3.5 due to the lack of prior research in systematically evaluating safety filters' robustness. \begin{icompact} \item {\it NSFW Prompt Dataset.} We followed a post on Reddit~\cite{NSFW_GPT} to generate 200 prompts with NSFW content using ChatGPT with GPT-3.5. \item {\it Dog/Cat-100 dataset.} We used ChatGPT with GPT-3.5 to generate 100 prompts describing the scenario with dogs or cats.
+\para{Prompt Datasets.} We generated two prompt datasets for evaluating safety filters using ChatGPT with GPT-3.5. \begin{icompact} \item {\it NSFW-200 dataset.} We followed a post on Reddit~\cite{NSFW_GPT} to generate 200 target prompts with NSFW content using ChatGPT with GPT-3.5. \item {\it Dog/Cat-100 dataset.} We used ChatGPT with GPT-3.5 to generate 100 prompts describing the scenario with dogs or cats.
 The purpose of the dataset is to demonstrate the feasibility of \sys in bypassing safety filters while avoiding NSFW content that potentially makes people uncomfortable.

 \end{icompact}